camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You are preparing everything for the newly created region to take over again to restore the functioning dual-region setup.

-For this, you need to stop the Zeebe exporters to not export any new data to Elasticsearch, so you can create an Elasticsearch backup.
+For this, stop the Zeebe exporters from exporting any new data to Elasticsearch so you can create an Elasticsearch backup.

-Additionally, you need to temporarily scale down Operate and Tasklist to zero replicas.
+Additionally, temporarily scale down Operate and Tasklist to zero replicas.
 This will result in users not being able to interact with Camunda 8 anymore and is required to guarantee no new data is imported to Elasticsearch.

 :::note